[[phrase-matching]] === Phrase Matching

 [TIP]

-query uses the low-level span
+Internally, the match_phrase query uses the low-level span query family to

 do position-aware matching. ((("match_phrase query", "use of span queries for position-aware matching")))((("span queries")))Span queries are term-level queries, so they have